Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Introduction

-Most of the unsupervised rPPG methods proposed in the literature focus on recovering PPG signals mostly from static faces, disregarding challenges under real scenarios in real world applications such as fast face and head movements, extreme light conditions, facial expressions, illumination changes, occlusion, or distance from the camera to the subject.
+Most of the unsupervised rPPG methods proposed in the literature focus on recovering PPG signals mostly from static faces, disregarding challenges under real scenarios in real-world applications such as fast face and head movements, extreme light conditions, facial expressions, illumination changes, occlusion, or distance from the camera to the subject.

-This article focuses on improving the performance of state-of-the-art rPPG unsupervised, non-learning-based methods with emphasis on all system components.
+This article focuses on improving the performance of state-of-the-art rPPG unsupervised, non-learning-based methods, emphasizing all system components.
 We tackle the improvement of the process by proposing a set of changes across the whole pipeline that result in a noticeable global improvement, performing an extensive evaluation and a framework to recover physiological signals from faces.